Vegan Thai Red Curry

 Ingredients for Thai curry soup with labels.

-• Thai red curry paste: A flavorful melody of red chili peppers, garlic, sea salt, lemongrass, and turmeric, this paste is the star ingredient of this Thai red curry.
+• Thai Red Curry Paste – A flavorful melody of red chili peppers, garlic, sea salt, lemongrass, and turmeric, this paste is the star ingredient of this Thai red curry.
 Make sure to check the ingredients because some red curry paste contains shrimp paste.

-How To Make Vegan Curry
+How To Make This Curry

 Rice vermicelli noodles in a white bowl, surrounded by herbs, peanuts and Thai curry broth in a pot to the left.